 share the good news of the Gospel to the unbeliever.
 She also has served in the capacity of the Executive Minister and as the Minister to Young Adults.

-In April of 2020, Avonda stepped out in faith to join and serve alongside with her husband, Elder David Moore as he obeyed God’s call to plant New Life in Christ Fellowship Church located
+In April of 2020, Avonda committed to NLICFC to serve with her husband, Elder David Moore as he obeyed God’s call to plant New Life in Christ Fellowship Church located

 in Glen Burnie, MD.

 God has blessed her with a bonus daughter, Erica Moore, and a bonus granddaughter Aniyah.